Search This Blog

 "In that case, " I said, "I must be an hysterical woman as well."

-This led to general laughter, but I had their attention as I explained in clinical detail what RSI was, what it felt like, and what its causes were.
-I added that I was suffering it because I was writing a lot of correspondence for the Minister, adding casually that I had talked with people in the Ministry about it.
+This led to general laughter, but I had the meeting's attention now as I explained in clinical detail what RSI was, what it felt like, and what its causes were.
+I said that I was suffering it because I was writing a lot of correspondence for the Minister, adding casually that I had talked with people in the Ministry about it.

 All of a sudden, the nasty old sexist was out on his own.
 Nailed.
-Nobody was sure whose ears I might have reached, but Ted had crossed every one of the people around the table in the past, I learned later.
-They sat there, grinned, discussed the issue and agreed on a proper plan of action.
+I had clear credibility as a fixer who was known to the Minister and nobody was sure whose ears I might have reached.
+Not that it mattered, because Ted had crossed every one of the people around the table in the past, I learned later.
+They sat there, grinned, discussed the issue and agreed on a rational and proper plan of action.

 Anyhow, the point is that I have been managing arm, wrist and back problems for many years.
 Dancers end up with crippled feet, fast bowlers in cricket, like writers, end up with arm and back problems.
 I have lost most of the last three weeks of writing time because I was somewhere between severe pain and agony.
 The diagnosis was that the problem came from me sitting too much.